sefko/lenovo-backlight-improved/README.md

 Lenovo Backlight Improved is a Windows application that gives you better control over your keyboard backlight.

 Its main features are:
-* Setting inactivity timeout for your keyboard backlight, after which the backlight is automatically turned off and when an activity is introduced, the backlight is automatically turned on again.
+* Having two more backlight states that offer inactivity backlight after which the backlight is automatically turned off and when an activity is introduced, the backlight is automatically turned on again.
+* Having the ability to change the backlight state from the system tray application.
+* Having the option to configure the inactivity timeout and check interval.
 * The backlight will automatically be set to the last set state after sleep.
 * If added to the Windows startup programs, the backlight will be put to the last set state, even after the computer has been restarted/cycled.
 * Works with the default backlight controls.